-Jöten Germanic Demons home image home image
+Jöten Germanic home image home image

 In the rich tapestry of Germanic folklore and mythology, one finds a multitude of supernatural beings, each with their own distinct characteristics and roles in shaping the tales of old.
 Among these entities, the Jöten stand out as enigmatic and often misunderstood figures.
 These Germanic demons, also known as Jötunn or Jötnar in Old Norse, have left an indelible mark on the cultural heritage of Northern Europe.